 Jean Days: As a fundraiser, jeans are allowed on Fridays for \$2.
 Jeans must be blue denim and have no holes or fraying or shredded hems.
 Jeans may be worn with or without a belt and must not be overly loose or tight fitting.
 Any Grace shirt may be worn on jean days.
 For \$5, PreK-5th students may be out of uniform on Fridays, with the same modesty requirements of the uniform (lengths of skirts, shorts, skorts; no sleeveless; no open-toe or heeled shoes).

 There are some special dress days that will be at no charge during the year.

-Outerwear: Quarter Zip: ONLY official Grace uniform quarter-zip may be worn.
-They may be purchased at Grace.
+Sweatshirts: ONLY official Grace sweatshirts may be worn.
+No other sweatshirts of any kind may be worn.